Coronavirus Job Retention Scheme calculator

 You will need:

-- end date of your claim (for example, date of next payroll run)
+- claim end date (align it with your next payroll run)

-- employee’s pay dates (when they get their pay)
+- pay dates (when the employee gets their pay)